simonewebdesign/simonewebdesign/source/_posts/2012-12-18-101-web-socket-protocol-handshake.md

 ```

 <p>
-  This means you just established a <a href="http://en.wikipedia.org/wiki/Full_duplex#Full-duplex" target="_blank" rel="external nofollow">full-duplex</a> connection between the client and the server.
+  This means you just established a <a href="http://en.wikipedia.org/wiki/Full_duplex#Full-duplex" rel="external">full-duplex</a> connection between the client and the server.
 If everything went as expected, the console should say something like:
 </p>

 ```